to the Badgers Class!

 What types of food do they eat in Greece?

 Every half term the children will choose one or more activities from the homework sheet to complete in their learning log.
 These will be due in at the end of the term where we will showcase the children's amazing work to our peers.

 The children will focus on ten new spellings in class each week.
 There will be a main focus on two spellings per day and the children will complete activities to help them to learn the spelling and to understand the spelling rule that accompanies them.
 The children will be assessed by spelling these words correctly within their writing.

 Reading as much as possible will really help your child’s progress at school.
 For their learning passport they must have read three times a week.

 Purple mash is a fun and an educational site that will help your child's progress in all areas of the curriculum.
 Please remember to use your child's individual username and password which will be stuck into their reading records.
 We will be delving into purple mash starting from September!

 This year we have incorporated the Learning Passport within a document that recognises children's achievements in school and the wider community.
 What is expected in order for children to achieve their 'Ambassador Award' comes under 4 headings:

 Behaviour and conduct.

 Each section has elements that underpin the values that as a school we hold dear.
 We believe that learning is something that continues every minute of the working day and is important to recognise children's achievements not only in lessons but beyond.
 Adults in school will discuss each section with the children and how they can meet the success criteria identified.
 We are hoping that the children will be able to take some ownership of the passport themselves!
-Have a look at the Ambassador leaflet to find out more and look through the 'Steps to Success' passport the Badgers will be working through this year to help them achieve their Ambassador Awards!
+Have a look at the Ambassador leaflet to find out more and look through the 'Steps to Success' to help them achieve their Ambassador Awards!